• Home

 Overall, if I were to do this project again, I would definitely use the double sided adhesive tape.
 My favorite part about using the peel & stick fabric tape is that it does not slip around while you work, unlike the iron on tape.
 You just press it into place and you’re done!
 I can, however, imagine that the iron-on adhesive tape may be better for hems in thicker fabrics such as denim.

-I hope this tutorial and comparison was helpful and gives you the confidence to hem your own curtains (or any other fabric items for that matter) with ease.
+In sum, I hope this tutorial and comparison was helpful and gives you the confidence to hem your own curtains (or any other fabric items for that matter) with ease.

 Sincerely,